What is High Dose Intravenous IV Vitamin C Treatment for Cancer?

 How does it affect cancer cells?

-Many studies have confirmed the safety and indicated the efficacy of IVC in eradicating tumor cells in many different cancers.
+Many studies have confirmed the safety and indicated the efficacy of High-dose IV Vitamin C in eradicating tumor cells in many different cancers.

 1. Oxygen sensing